-Class B properties tend to be a little older than Class A properties, with tenants that are lower earners than those at Class A properties.
-There may be some maintenance or repair issues in a Class B property, but investors can usually make improvements that make it a strong part of their portfolio.
+Class B properties tend to be a little older than Class A properties and have tenants that are lower income earners.
+There may be some maintenance or repair issues in a Class B property.
+Investors can usually make improvements that make it a strong part of their portfolio.

-Oftentimes, investors can also get a higher CAP rate from a Class B property because of their lower purchasing cost and their high potential for value increase through renovations, maintenance and repairs.
+The higher cap rate is because of their lower purchasing cost and their high potential for value increase through renovations, maintenance and repairs.

-The unspoken Class D property
+The unspoken Class D Designation

 There’s actually one more property classification: Class D. These are generally properties you want to stay away from.
 They’re considered severely run down, prone to devaluation and generally located in unfavorable areas.
 Class D properties are usually value traps and money pits—especially for new investors.

-Depending on the circumstances, an investor might gain more from investing in a Class C property, fixing it up and marketing it to prospective tenants than they would investing in a Class A property outright.
+Depending on the circumstances, an investor might gain more from investing in a Class C property.
+By fixing it up and marketing it to prospective tenants than they would investing in a Class A property outright.

 In fact, many Class A properties are already in high demand and turning a consistent profit.
-High-earning tenants bring in higher rental profits, but it’s important to consider that market downturns can cause a significant increase in vacancy rates in these higher quality properties.
+High-earning tenants bring in higher rental profits.
+It’s important to consider that market downturns can cause a significant increase in vacancy rates in these higher quality properties.

 In general, Class A buildings are a good choice if you want to maintain your existing capital and hedge yourself against inflation.
 You can typically count on the reliable profitability of Class A properties and you benefit from the inflation resistance of real estate.

 Ultimately, your goal should be to own Class A properties, regardless of how you come by them.

-Know the risk and reward
+Know the risk and reward of each property class